Approximately EFX Allocations for Indivisible Chores: Three Agents

-Consider the last item agent $1$ allocates an item to the bundle $S_3$, and let $t$ be the \emph{next} agent $1$'s round.
-If agent $1$ never assigns any item to $S_3$, then let $t$ be the first agent $1$'s round.
+Consider the last round during which agent $1$ allocates an item to the bundle $S_3$, and let $t$ be the \emph{next} agent $1$'s round. { If $t$ does not exist, e.g., agent $1$ allocates an item to bundle $S_3$ in her last round, then we let $t$ be a dummy round that happens after the sequential placement and in round $t$ agent $1$ allocates a dummy item (with cost $0$) to some bundle other.} If agent $1$ never assigns any item to $S_3$, then let $t$ be the first agent $1$'s round.
 In other words, $t$ is defined as the earliest agent $1$'s round such that starting from round $t$, agent $1$ never assigns any item to bundle $S_3$.
 Let $S'_1, S'_2, S'_3$ be the three bundles at the beginning of round $t$.
-Let $P = M\setminus (S'_1\cup S'_2\cup S'_3)$ be the set of unallocated items at this moment. \begin{itemize} \item If $t$ is the first agent $1$'s round, then we have $c_1(S'_3) \leq 1/8$, since at most one item is allocated and each item has cost at most $1/8$ under $c_1$. \item Otherwise, since agent $1$ allocates one item to $S_3$ in the previous agent $1$'s round, we know that at the beginning of that round, the cost of bundle $S_3$ is the minimum among the three.
+Let $P' = M\setminus (S'_1\cup S'_2\cup S'_3)$ be the set of unallocated items at this moment. \begin{itemize} \item If $t$ is the first agent $1$'s round, then we have $c_1(S'_3) \leq \beta$, since at most one item is allocated to $S'_3$ and each item has cost at most $\beta$ under $c_1$.

+\item Otherwise, since agent $1$ allocates one item to $S_3$ in the previous agent $1$'s round, we know that at the beginning of that round, the cost of bundle $S_3$ is the minimum among the three.
 Thus we have

 since at most one item is allocated in each round. \end{itemize}